erawijantari/RPyId/README.md

 Notes: `./Notes/20200201_RPyID5th` (introductions of library for fundamental statistical inference in R)

+## 6thMeeting-"Semi" Hackathon Session

+This is the first trial of hackathon, thus we will call "Semi" Hackathon.
+Please read on notes about the hackathon format.

+Date: February 24, 2020

+Time: 11:00 - 18: 00

+Venue: Midorigaoka 6 1st Floor, Tokyo Institute of Technology

+Notes: `./Notes/20200224_RPyID6th`

-## 6thMeeting-Let's make it functional part 2: Python series
+## 7thMeeting-Let's make it functional part 2: Python series

 Date: **TBA**